alexa-games/litexa/docs/book/project-structure.md

 ### Testing

 The bundled strategy comes pre-configured with the generated tests to work with Mocha, Chai, and Sinon, to help you get started.
-The Mocha configuration file (`mocha.opts`) can be found in your project's root directory, and the testing scripts can be found in `package.json` (prefixed with *test*).
+The Mocha configuration file (`.mocharc.json`) can be found in your project's root directory, and the testing scripts can be found in `package.json` (prefixed with *test*).

 If you already have a preferred testing stack, please modify this setup to suit your needs.